fdw/rofimoji/README.md

 What else do you need:
 - Python 3.8 or higher
 - A font that can display your scripts, (for emojis, [EmojiOne](https://github.com/emojione/emojione) or [Noto Emoji](https://www.google.com/get/noto/) work)
 - Optionally, a tool to programmatically type characters into applications.
-Either `xdotool` for X11 or `wtype` for Wayland
+Either `xdotool` for X11 or `wtype`/`ydotool` for Wayland
 - Optionally, a tool to copy the characters to the clipboard. `xsel` and `xclip` work on X11; `wl-copy` on Wayland

 ### Supported Selectors